acrolinx/sidebar-sdk-dotnet/README.md

 ## Requirements

-This SDK uses Microsoft WebView 2 based on Edge Chromium to render the Sidebar.
+This SDK uses Microsoft WebView 2 based on Microsoft Edge Chromium to render the Sidebar.

-The Evergreen WebView2 Runtime will be included as part of the Windows 11 operating system.
+Microsoft will include the Evergreen WebView2 Runtime as part of the Windows 11 operating system.

 For prior operating systems - Please install WebView 2 evergreen runtime.